 The current Program Chair is Gasper Tkacik (firstname.lastname@example.org).

 There are six tracks, or discipline areas, in the PhD program: Biology, Computer Science, Data Science & Scientific Computing, Mathematics, Neuroscience, and Physics.
-A Track Representative, or “Track Rep” for short, is responsible for each subject area and helps develop the curriculum for that given track.
+A Faculty Track Representative, or “Faculty Track Rep” for short, is responsible for putting together the track-specific curriculum, as well as for overseeing all students and student issues associated with their track.

 For a full list of faculty, please consult the section “Research Groups“.